Skip Navigation

 1. Reporting

-1. In quarterly reporting to parents/guardians, a letter grade is used to indicate the performance of each student in relation to the attainment of learning outcomes and approved curricula.
+1. In quarterly reporting to parents, a letter grade is used to indicate the performance of each student in relation to the attainment of learning outcomes and approved curricula.

-2. Students and/or parents/guardians may request one additional opportunity to improve a score on any qualifying assessment, activity, or assignment that demonstrates knowledge of course content, skills, and standards.
-The higher grade shall be the grade of record.
+2. Students and/or parents may request one additional opportunity to improve a score on each individual qualifying assessment, activity, or assignment that demonstrates knowledge of course content, skills, and The higher grade shall be the grade of record.
 An assessment, activity or assignment is considered qualifying if the following criteria are met:

-3. A grade for each subject will be recorded on the report card for each student enrolled for twenty-one (21) days or more after the start of the quarter.
+3. A grade for each subject will be recorded on the report card for each student enrolled for 21 days or more after the start of the quarter.

-4. General Education teachers must work collaboratively with Special Education Case Managers to review student grades in order to support student learning needs and to monitor and report student progress accurately.
+4. General Education teachers must work collaboratively with Special Education Case Managers to review grades of students with disabilities in order to support student learning needs and to monitor and report student progress accurately.

 5. When a course is added to a school’s course master after the first day of school, the scheduler will create course sections for the course, update grading patterns and contact Student Applications to update the gradebook for the newly created sections.

-Teachers will maintain a record of each student’s work, progress, and attendance in SchoolMAX on a daily basis.
+Teachers will maintain a record of each student’s work, progress, and attendance in the student information system on a daily basis.

 1. Teachers and schools will maintain records of student progress.
-It is expected that teachers will enter graded student work into their electronic grade book and return that work to students within ten business days of the due date of submission of the assignment.
-However, it is recognized that to provide meaningful feedback to students, teachers may not be able to read/review and post the grade within ten business days, and, on those assignments, teachers may provide written notice on the rubric or assignment with a projected date that grades will be returned to students.
-Make up work can not be submitted 5 school days prior to the end of the quarter to ensure teachers have time to grade all outstanding work.
+It is expected that teachers will enter graded student work into their electronic grade book and return that work to students within ten (10) school days of the due date of submission of the assignment.
+However, it is recognized that to provide meaningful feedback to students, teachers may not be able to read/review and post the grade within ten (10) school days, and, on those assignments, teachers may provide written notice on the rubric or assignment with a projected date that grades will be returned to students.
+Make up work can be submitted only up to the fifth school day prior to the end of the quarter to ensure teachers have time to grade all outstanding work.

-4. Principals (or their designees) are responsible to oversee the entry of numerical grades per week in SchoolMAX.
+5. Principals (or their designees) are responsible for overseeing the entry of numerical grades per week in the student information system.

 Meeting Frequency (number of sessions per week)